Flexible work hours may be the best way to reduce Christmas stress

 Jitesh Patel, Chief Execute on Peldon Rose, commented, “As our survey reveals, it is clear that employees don’t feel they have the time or resources to complete all of their holiday-related tasks and even things like Secret Santa gifts can add to feelings of angst because it’s just one more personal task to do.”

-Read related articles on motivation in the workplace.
+Read related articles on personnel economics.